On the Outage Probability of Multiuser Multiple Antenna Systems with Non-Orthogonal Multiple Access for Air-Ground Communications: Numerical Results and Discussion

 \subsection{Evaluation of Proposed Algorithms: SSA, GSA and LGSA}

-Figure~\ref{fig:03_P_out} compares the achievable outage probabilities using \ac{ssa} and \ac{gsa} for an equal-rate system.
-As the \mbox{aircraft number, $K$,} increases, the difference in performance between \ac{ssa} and \ac{gsa} gets larger.
+Figure~\ref{fig:03_P_out} compares the achievable outage probabilities using \ac{ssa} and \ac{gsa} for an equal-rate system. \rewfour{ In this setting, the case of $K=1$ corresponds to an \ac{oma} configuration, since only a single aircraft transmits over a given time-frequency resource block.
+In other words, it corresponds to a single-user multiple antenna system.} As the \mbox{aircraft number, $K$,} increases, the difference in performance between \ac{ssa} and \ac{gsa} gets larger.
 This means that joint group decoding of the aircraft becomes more and more necessary to maintain a low $P_{\text{out}}$ at larger values of $K$.

-For a fixed $P_{\text{out}}$, the system's sum rate capacity can be determined by multiplying $K$ and $r_G$.
-For example, at \mbox{$P_{\text{out}}=0.05$} in Fig.~\ref{fig:03_P_out}, the sum rate for $K=1$ is approximately \qty{8.2}{bps/Hz}, whereas for $K=32$ using the \ac{gsa} algorithm, the sum rate is approximately \mbox{$32\cdot\qty{4.5}{bps/Hz}=\qty{144}{bps/Hz}$}.
-As a result, while the lower values of $K$ allow for a higher $r_G$ at a fixed $P_{\text{out}}$, the sum rate increases at larger values of $K$.
+\rewthree{Focusing on the results of the \ac{gsa} in Fig.~\ref{fig:03_P_out}, for lower values of $K$, the system can achieve higher $r_G$ values while maintaining a low $P_{\text{out}}$.
+In contrast, for larger values of $K$, $P_{\text{out}}$ increases rapidly as $r_G$ grows.
+For example, at \mbox{$P_{\text{out}}=0.05$}, while $K=1$ can transmit at approximately $r_G=$\qty{8.2}{bps/Hz}, $K=32$ using the \ac{gsa} algorithm achieves only about $r_G=$\qty{4.8}{bps/Hz}.
+However, when we consider the system’s sum rate capacity, which is determined by multiplying $K$ and $r_G$ at a fixed $P_{\text{out}}$, larger values of $K$ yield better results.
+In the example where \mbox{$P_{\text{out}}=0.05$}, the sum rate for $K=1$ is approximately \qty{8.2}{bps/Hz}, whereas for $K=32$, the sum rate is approximately \mbox{$32\cdot\qty{4.8}{bps/Hz}=\qty{153.6}{bps/Hz}$}.
+As a result, while the lower values of $K$ allow for a higher $r_G$ at a fixed $P_{\text{out}}$, the sum rate increases at larger values of $K$.}

+\rewthree{The highlight of Fig.~\ref{fig:03_P_out} is that at \mbox{$r_G=2$} and \mbox{$r_G=3$}, both $K=1$ and $K=32$ achieve nearly identical $P_{\text{out}}$ using \ac{gsa}.
+This means that, in theory, the same resources can be used efficiently by 32 aircraft instead of just 1, with almost no loss in performance.
+In other words, at these transmission rates, the system's sum rate can scale effectively with $K$. }